maplibre/maplibre-style-spec/src/feature_filter/README.md

 ## Filter

 Filter expressions are used to target specific data in a layer.
-This library implements the semantics specified by the [MapLibre GL JS spec](https://maplibre.org/maplibre-gl-js-docs/style-spec/).
+This library implements the semantics specified by the [MapLibre GL Style Specification](https://maplibre.org/maplibre-gl-style-spec).

 ### API